 - As part of the application process and as outlined in School Fees, parents are asked to pay a registration fee, followed by an acceptance deposit if their child is offered a place.
 Any parent who is applying for a bursary for their child, and feels unable to pay one or both of these fees, may also qualify for a waiver when being considered for a bursary.
 For assistance, please email the Bursar’s Department.

 To get a sense of what being a pupil at Westminster Under School is like, parents are encouraged to book onto a tour with their son.
-Every year there are two 11+ Open Days for entry the following year; for more information about our Open Days and how to book, please enquire online.
+Every year there are two 11+ Open Days for entry the following year.
+See our Open Days page for more information and how to book.

 At the Under School we look for potential in the boys and for boys who have natural ability and who will, therefore, thrive here.
 Our challenge is to find that potential, and whose natural ability will grow with the challenges a Westminster education provides.
 We, therefore, strongly recommend that you do not “cram” your son, or have him specifically tutored.
 This can detract from the freshness, spontaneity and eagerness to learn, which are some of the qualities we are looking for.